Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Input to Claude Code

-> Turn rough-notes.md into a procedure manual
+> Turn rough-notes.md into a procedure document

 What Happens

-1. Skill triggers based on the SKILL.md description
+1. Skill activates based on SKILL.md description

-2. Reads the SKILL.md content
+2. Reads the content of SKILL.md

 3. Loads template files from references